suggap

 Plot

-Penny-pinching Gravis Mushnick owns a florist shop staffed by himself and two employees, the sweet Audrey Fulquard and the clumsy Seymour Krelboined.
-Located on skid row, the rundown shop gets little business.
-When Seymour fouls up a floral arrangement for sadistic dentist Dr. Farb, Mushnick fires him.
-Hoping to change his mind, Seymour tells him about a special plant he has grown from seeds he got from a "Japanese gardener over on Central Avenue."
-Seymour admits that he named the plant "Audrey Jr.", which delights Audrey.
+Florist shop owner Gravis Mushnick has two employees, Audrey Fulquard and Seymour Krelboined.
+Located on skid row, Mushnick's rundown shop gets little business.
+When Seymour fouls up a floral arrangement for dentist Dr. Farb, Mushnick fires him.
+Hoping to change his mind, Seymour talks about a plant he has grown from seeds he got from a "Japanese gardener over on Central Avenue."
+Seymour names the plant "Audrey Jr.", which delights Audrey.